andreaporotti/just-another-memo-plugin/README.txt

 == Description ==

-Using JAMP (Just Another Memo Plugin) you can attach notes to some elements in the WordPress dashboard, such as:
+Using this plugin you can attach notes to some elements in the WordPress dashboard, such as:

 - posts
 - pages